 So, can dogs eat bean sprouts?
 The answer is yes, but you should take a few precautions to ensure that you serve them in a way that is safe for dogs to eat.

 - If you do decide to feed your furry friend bean sprouts, be sure to cook them thoroughly until soft to reduce the risk of food poisoning and stomach upset.
 You can steam or boil bean sprouts, or sauté them in a little oil.
-Once they’re cooked, you can add them to your dog’s food as a treat or mix them into his regular food.
+Once they’re cooked, you can give them to your dog as a treat or mix them into his regular food.
 Avoid letting your dog eat raw bean sprouts, as they carry the highest risk of bacterial infection.